For busy marketers: A quick and easy read on nudge theory – what it is, how nudging works, and how it can go wrong. Plus: Examples!

 We’re human and we make mistakes.

 What does that mean?
-Simply put, our behaviour is determined by several factors.
+Our behaviour is determined by several factors.

 - We mainly use intuition in our decision-making.